code100x/cms/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/fooBar`).
-3. Make your changes and commit them (`git commit -am 'Add some fooBar'`).
+3. Make your changes and commit them (`git commit -m 'Add some fooBar'`).
    > Make sure to lint and format your code before commiting
    >
    > - `npm run lint:check` to check for lint errors